rezaahmadzadeh/tinyquaternion/README.md

 ## 1. Installation

-Copy the `tinyQuaternion.py` file into your source folder and import the module as follows:
+Clone the repository.
+For separate projects you need to copy the `tinyQuaternion.py` file into your source folder and import the module as follows:

 ``` python
 from tinyQuaternion import Quaternion